Domestic Violence and Dealing with the Past.

-Second that this would form the start of her book and
+Third that this would form the start of her book and

-Third she can CLOSE the book after she written stuff down.
+Forth she can CLOSE the book after she written stuff down.
 So that she can physically and symbolically CLOSE the book on these events.

 I now ask “What happens if you drive your car always looking in the rear vision mirror?’
 Bronwyn replies, “You will probably crash.”
 I point out that is how a lot of people live their lives, always looking to the past.
 And every time you look to the past it fires up in your body and you have to relive it again and again and again.